petopia17781/petopia/README.md

 sudo gem install cocoapods
 ```

+4. To solve connectivity problem in Emulator(wifi/internet, which is used by Google Maps API), change the DNS address of your network to 8.8.8.8 (Google's DNS) or another of your preference.

+MacOSX:

+Open "System Preferences" Click on "Network" Select the network which your computer is connected click on "Advanced" Select "DNS", Select the "+" button, type "8.8.8.8" (Google's DNS) or if you prefer OpenDNS, "208.67.222.222" Select "Ok" and "Apply".

 ### Working Status

 Yihua Cai: Currently working on the Home page.

 Jiaqi Liu: Completed [data model design](https://docs.google.com/presentation/d/1Tv2inE65sjLrQshEj7lx6RkJ1eSqf2vJMqGLYyahADI/edit?usp=sharing), now working on writing data model and My Pet page.

+Yuting Liu: Working on Nearby page.

 ## Getting Started with Flutter